SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 <h3>How does the solution change: </h3>

    - <b>Queuing Theory Application:</b>
       - Express Treatment Centre: <p>The queuing theory model remains unchanged and continues to be applied effectively to the Express Treatment Centre.
-This ensures efficient resource allocation and minimized delays, particularly for patients requiring swift attention.</p>
+This ensures efficient queue management, particularly for patients requiring swift attention.</p>
       - Satellite Sites: <p>Similar to the Express Treatment Centre, the queuing theory is applicable to Satellite Sites.
 It ensures streamlined patient flow, especially for cases managed under Minor Injuries Units (MIU) and GP services, where low-acuity cases can be addressed promptly.</p>
       - Beacon System: <p>The queuing theory does not apply to the Beacon System.
-Under life-threatening circumstances, the focus shifts entirely to basic triage and rapid intervention.
+Under life-threatening circumstances, the focus shifts entirely to rapid intervention.
 Issuing tickets or prioritizing patients via traditional queuing mechanisms is bypassed to expedite emergency response and treatment.</p>
       - K-Means Clustering and Voronoi Diagram: <p>Queuing theory is not relevant for K-Means Clustering and Voronoi Diagrams, as these are purely mathematical and visualization tools used for analyzing spatial data and optimizing site placements rather than managing patient queues.</p>
       - HERO (Mobile Units): <p>The queuing theory for HERO mobile units remains consistent with the original solution.
 Mobile units will prioritize high-acuity cases as needed while managing resources to ensure timely care for lower-acuity patients.</p>

    - <b>Loading Function</b>
       - Express Treatment Centre: <p>The Loading Function will be used to evaluate the department's real-time load and help allocate staff and resources dynamically.
-For instance, if the Express Treatment Centre becomes overwhelmed, additional staff from other areas of the site can be temporarily redirected to assist.</p>
+For instance, if the Express Treatment Centre starts becoming overwhelmed, additional staff can be temporarily redirected to assist and patients can be re-allocated to departments with comparitively lower loads.</p>
-      - Satellite Sites: <p>At Satellite Sites, the Loading Function will calculate individual department loads (e.g., MIU, GP) to ensure that resources are balanced between these smaller units and their associated Main Sites.
-Overloaded satellite sites will trigger reallocation of patients to nearby less crowded facilities.</p>
+      - Satellite Sites: <p>At Satellite Sites, the Loading Function will calculate the total load of the satellite site to ensure that resources are balanced between these smaller units and their associated Main Sites.
+Overloaded satellite sites will trigger reallocation of patients to nearby satellite sites with comparitively lower loads.</p>
       - Beacon System: <p>Not applicable for the Beacon System as its focus is on life-threatening emergencies where triage bypasses traditional resource management systems.
 Load Scores may only serve as a passive informational tool for backend monitoring in extreme circumstances.
       - K-Means Clustering and Voronoi Diagram: These tools aid in site placement and resource optimization, but they do not interact directly with real-time load management.</p>
       - HERO (Mobile Units): <p>The Loading Function helps determine when and where to deploy HERO units.
-Mobile units are dispatched to sites with a Load Score exceeding 150%, addressing temporary surges in patient volume.</p>
+Mobile units are dispatched to sites with a Load Score exceeding 125%, addressing temporary surges in patient volume or a main site facing techincal issues.</p>

    - <b>E-Ticket System</b>
-      - Express Treatment Centre: <p>The E-Ticket system facilitates streamlined patient flow by assigning tickets based on the department’s load and availability.
-This ensures minimal wait times for patients with less critical conditions while maintaining fairness in service delivery.</p>
+      - Express Treatment Centre: <p>The E-Ticket system will facilitate streamlined patient flow at the ETC. Patients going for MIU/GP servces will be alloted the ETC before any other departments during it's operating hours.</p>
-      - Satellite Sites: <p>Patients arriving at Satellite Sites will receive e-tickets through kiosks or the web app.
-These tickets will integrate seamlessly with the site’s system, guiding patients to appropriate departments for swift treatment.</p>
+      - Satellite Sites: <p>Patients arriving at Satellite Sites will have e-tickets through kiosks or the web app.
+These tickets will integrate seamlessly with the site’s system, guiding patients to the nearest satellite site for swift treatment in case of MIU/GP services.</p>
       - Beacon System: <p>The E-Ticket system is not applicable here, as life-threatening cases require immediate action without the formalities of ticket generation.
 However, the system could generate a rapid acknowledgment message or recommendation for the nearest available ED.</p>
       - K-Means Clustering and Voronoi Diagram: <p>E-Tickets are not relevant to these models, as they focus on spatial optimization rather than patient flow or registration.</p>
-      - HERO (Mobile Units): <p>Mobile Units will use the E-Ticket system to manage and prioritize patients efficiently, allowing for quick triage and treatment without overwhelming the staff.</p>
+      - HERO (Mobile Units): <p>Mobile Units will use the E-Ticket system to manage and prioritize patients efficiently, allowing for quick triage and treatment without overwhelming the staff.
+When HERO mobile units will arrive on-site the patients will be assigned to them first.</p>

    - <b>PHS Web Application</b>
       - Express Treatment Centre: <p>The web app remains integral for pre-sorting patients before they arrive, minimizing bottlenecks by directing patients to either the Express Treatment Centre or other appropriate departments.</p>